As the U.S. economy opens, so should sports. Make sure your bettors know the sports betting options as these leagues get back to work.

 Hockey betting is different than against the spread wagering.
 Educate your players on hockey betting by turning them to baseball betting.

-Just like in baseball, sports bettors can wager on the handicap.
+Just like in baseball, one of the sports betting options is to wager on the handicap.
 We call it a puck line in hockey.

 NFL Preseason betting

 The United States, heck, the world, is ready for some football.
-The most crucial betting season of the year, if the NFL remains on track, bookies can exhale.
+The most crucial of the sports betting options of the year, if the NFL remains on track, bookies can exhale.

 The first game of the season happens on September 5.
 August 6 is the Hall of Fame Game between the Pittsburgh Steelers and Dallas Cowboys, though.